Kana Muramoto

-Kana Muramoto (村元 哉中, Muramoto Kana) is a retired Japanese figure skater (women's singles and ice dance).
+Kana Muramoto (村元 哉中, Muramoto Kana) is a Japanese retired figure skater (women's singles and ice dance) and choreographer.
 With her skating partner, Daisuke Takahashi, she is the 2022 Four Continents silver medalist, the 2022–23 Japanese national champion and the 2022 Denis Ten Memorial Challenge champion.

 With her former skating partner, Chris Reed, she is the 2018 Four Continents bronze medalist, the 2017 Asian Winter Games silver medalist, and a three-time Japanese national champion (2016–2018).
 They competed in the final segment at five ISU Championships and the 2018 Winter Olympics.

 Personal life

 Kana Muramoto was born on March 3, 1993, in Akashi, Hyōgo, Japan.
 She is the younger sister of former figure skater Satsuki Muramoto.
 In 2011, she graduated from Canadian Academy, an international school in Kobe, Japan.

 Career

 Early career

 Muramoto began learning to skate in 1998.
 Through the 2013–2014 season, she competed in ladies' singles, coached by Mie Hamada and Yamato Tamura.
 She won the silver medal at the 2011 Triglav Trophy and bronze at the 2011 Crystal Skate of Romania.

 In the 2014–2015 season, Muramoto began appearing in ice dancing with Hiroichi Noguchi.
 The two placed fourth at the 2014 Tallinn Trophy and took the bronze medal at the Japan Championships.